Matriphagy: Anechura harmandi

-Anechura harmandi is the only species of Earwigs that has been currently documented to exhibit matriphagy.
-Mothers in this particular species of Earwigs have been found to reproduce during colder temperatures.
+Anechura harmandi is the only species of earwigs that has been currently documented to exhibit matriphagy.
+Mothers in this particular species of earwigs have been found to reproduce during colder temperatures.
 This is mainly for the purpose of avoiding predation and maximizing their offspring's survival, since females are unable to produce a second clutch.
 Due to the cold temperature, there is a scarcity of available nutrients when the offspring hatch, which is why the offspring end up consuming their mother.

 Pseudoscorpions

 Paratemnoides nidificator

-Matriphagy in this species of Pseudoscorpions is usually observed during times of food scarcity.
+Matriphagy in this species of pseudoscorpions is usually observed during times of food scarcity.
 After their offspring hatch, mothers exit their nests and wait to be consumed.
 Offspring follow their mothers out of the nest where they grab onto her legs and proceed to feed through her leg joints, similar to that of Australomisidia ergandros.

 Females of this species are able to produce more than one clutch of offspring if their first clutch was unsuccessful.

 Matriphagy in this species has been predicted to prevent cannibalism between siblings as well.

-Vertebrates

-Caecilians

-Caecilians are the only vertebrate animals with well-documented matriphagous behaviours.
-In viviparous caecilians, the young consume the mother's oviduct lining by scraping it off with their teeth.
-In at least two species, Boulengerula taitana and Siphonops annulatus, the young feed on the mother's skin by tearing it off with their teeth.
-The consumed skin then regenerates within a few days.
-Because these two are not closely related, either this behaviour is more common than currently observed or it evolved independently.